 Executive Summary on Borrowing

 Twice a year, following the Annual General Meeting in March and the Semi-Annual Meeting in September, the MFA will fund client loan requests which have undergone all appropriate approval processes.
-Deadlines for regional districts to submit Security Issuing bylaws to the Ministry of Municipal Affairs for a Certificate of Approval are typically six weeks before these meetings.
+Deadlines for regional districts to submit Security Issuing bylaws to the Ministry of Housing and Municipal Affairs for a Certificate of Approval are typically six weeks before these meetings.

 Once requests are approved, clients can generally expect funding in April for the Spring Issue or October for the Fall Issue.
 The exact timing of funding may vary as we monitor the capital markets and manage refinancing requirements.
 If you require funds between long-term issues, please see our Short-Term Borrowing page.